rudfoss/practical-react-with-typescript/README.md

 - In VSCode use the shortcut `Ctrl+Shift+P`, write `nx run` and hit enter, select `userdb-app` -> `serve` -> Execute.
 - From the NX exteions select the `userdb-app` project and run the target `serve`

-To work with the server API you also need to start `userdb-api`.
+To work with the server API you also need to start the project `userdb-api`.
 Simply replace `userdb-app` with `userdb-api` in any of the examples above.
 Since they are usually started together this project includes some ways to start everything neatly:

 - From a terminal, run `pnpm start`
-- From a terminal, run `pnpm exec nx run-many --target=serve`
 - (Recommended) In VSCode use the shortcut `Ctrl+P`, write `task ` (the space at the end is important) and select the task `start`
-- In VSCode use the shortcut `Ctrl+Shift+P`, write `nx run-many` and hit enter, select `serve` -> Execute.

 Once the react application is running you can open your browser to [http://localhost:4200](http://localhost:4200) to se the app live.
 Changes you make in code will be reflected on screen as soon as you save them.
 If you also started the API you can browse to [http://localhost:4210](http://localhost:4210) as well to see the API documentation